jasoncolburne/arad/documentation/design/README.md

 direct inter-service messaging, like synchronous [RPC](https://en.wikipedia.org/wiki/Remote_procedure_call).
 Additionally, they do not use any sophistocated mechanisms to transfer data and state.
 Instead, all user and application state is stored in a relational database and cached in a distributed memory store where appropriate.
-This eliminates several operational problems and should work well for this read-heavy application.
+This eliminates several operational problems and should work well for this simple, read-heavy application.

 ### Identity
 `identity` is the foundational piece of the service layer, providing authentication and authorization capabilities to